Meet Love Island 2020 contestant Sophie Piper, Rochelle Humes’ sister

-Sophie is searching for her very personal Anthony Joshua-type on this 12 months’s Love Island villa
+Sophie is in search of her very personal Anthony Joshua-type on this 12 months’s Love Island villa

-Twelve new islanders are about to jet off to South Africa within the hopes of discovering a companion on Love Island and even perhaps that money prize too.
+After six months off our screens, Love Island has returned with 12 new singletons in search of love within the model new South African villa.

-Sophie Piper, a 21-year-old medical PA from Essex, is making her solution to the villa together with 11 different Love Island 2020 contestants this 12 months and she or he has a better movie star hyperlink than most.
+Sophie Piper, a 21-year-old medical PA from Essex, is making her technique to the villa together with 11 different Love Island 2020 contestants this 12 months and he or she has a better superstar hyperlink than most.

-Her sister is Rochelle Humes, The Saturdays singer who has since moved into TV presenting on the likes of This Morning and Ninja Warrior UK.
+Her sister is Rochelle Humes, who has reportedly given Soph her full assist about starring on the present.

 Not solely that, however she additionally went to high school with Love Island’s sequence three winner Kem Cetinay.

-Right here’s the whole lot you’ll want to learn about Sophie Piper.
+Right here’s all the pieces it’s good to find out about Sophie Piper.

 Sophie Piper – Key Info